 |Eight years ago...|

-Eight years ago, the focus was one of a joy-filled celebration of love among family and friends at the church I grew up in and the reception hall afterward.
+Eight years ago, our focus was a joy-filled celebration of love among family and friends at the church I grew up in and the reception hall afterward.
 This morning, the focus was scattered and mundane.
-That stuck me.
+That struck me.
 HARD.

 So, I broke my Lenten promise to Luke (which is to fast from the computer for three hours or more a morning once all three children are awake) in order to email Mike to say, “Happy Anniversary.”